Overview

 • Foreclosures

 Some information takes longer to roll off your report.
 Bankruptcies, for example, can remain on your report for up to ten years from the date you file.
-If your state has a debt statute of limitations that’s longer than seven years, lawsuits or judgements may remain on your report for even longer.
+If your state has a debt statute of limitations that’s longer than seven years, lawsuits or judgments may remain on your report for even longer.

 The best way to improve your credit score is to practice healthy financial behaviors over time.
-If you’re paying your bills on time, keeping credit card balances low, and routinely monitoring your score, you’re on the right track!
+If you’re paying your bills on time, keeping credit card balances low, and routinely monitoring your score, you’re on the right track.

 If you’re trying to turn around a poor credit score, though, some actions can have a greater impact than others.